joshlgrossman/seams/README.md

 Tells Seams to inject the `header` content for the current page into this `h1` tag.
 If no such content exists, the `h1` will default to the `This is the default header` text.

+Unlike most content management systems, Seams has no backend other than a single admin login page.
+All content editing is done directly on the pages one wishes to edit.

 Starting a Seams server is as easy as:

 ```js